 Best product for retention

 - Regular giving is the best product for securing second donation at almost 90%, followed by lottery (80%), paid memberships (75%), raffle (58), and direct mail cash (42%).
-The lower rate of the latter two are due to the frequency of asks and draws
+The lower rate of the latter two is due to the frequency of asks and draws.

 DM cash recruitment